Pembrokeshire hooker called up to Wales' Six Nations squad

 A PEMBROKESHIRE rugby player has been called up to the Welsh squad for the final Six Nations game.

-Warren Gatland today – Tuesday, March 14 – announced a 32-man squad for a training camp in Nice.
+Warren Gatland announced a 32-man squad for a training camp in Nice on Tuesday

-It means Sam could be in for a chance to earn his sixth cap for Wales if he is selected in the matchday squad which will be announced by Warren Gatland later this week.
+It means Sam, who as a junior played for Haverfordwest RFC, could be in for a chance to earn his sixth cap for Wales if he is selected in the matchday squad which will be announced by Warren Gatland later this week.
 He only returned to the Ospreys team after injury at the start of the month.

 MORE NEWS: